ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/midsommar.md

 The pattern is very clear when looking at just the locations mentioned above as shown in the figure below.
 The 3 countryside locations have an increase between 140% and 260%.
-Stockholm and Göteborg sees a decrease of 30% and 20% respectively, where Malmö just sees a decrease of 5%. **(Kommenter på hvorfor dette kunne være)**.
+Stockholm and Göteborg sees a decrease of 30% and 20% respectively, where Malmö just sees a decrease of 5%.
+This low decrease in Malmö could be due to the high diversity of cultures within the city since other traditions might be at play.
+Around 34.4% of the population are [foreign born](http://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0101__BE0101Q/UtlSvBakgFin/table/tableViewLayout1/?rxid=86abd797-7854-4564-9150-c9b06ae3ab07c9b06ae3ab07), in Malmö compared to 24.4% in Stockholm.

 *Share of population relocated*
 ![img](/midsommar-change.png)

 When investigating the percentage of people that relocated on this given day in all of Sweden, we see that around 10.9% of the population relocated.
 On the previous and next friday only 3.3% and 5.2% respectively relocated, so more than a doubling of people are moving.
-It is not unthinkable that a portion of relocations happened thursday evening and unsurprisingly 5.4% of the population relocated on the previous day compared to the previous and next thursday, which respectively has 2.6% and 4.6%.
+It is not unthinkable that a portion of relocations happened thursday evening which is confirmed by the 5.4% of the population relocated on the previous day compared to the previous and next thursday, which respectively has 2.6% and 4.6%.

 ![img](/midsommar-popurelocate.png)

 Looking at movements between regions, see figure below, all we see is that people are not being very mobile relative to the previous Friday.
-This is likely a consequence of midsommar being a full day event, where the movement plot explores the differences between the most visited location during working hours and in the evening.
+This is likely a consequence of midsummer being a full day event, where the movement plot explores the differences between the most visited location during working hours and in the evening.
 Hence on this day people travels during the early hours and then stay stationary throughout the remainder of the day.
 {{< columns >}}
-*Movements (Day of Midsommar)*
+*Movements (Day of Midsummer)*
 ![img](/midsommar-choro1.png)
 <--->
-*Movements (One week prior to Midsommar)*
+*Movements (One week prior to Midsummer)*
 ![img](/midsommar-choro2.png)
 {{< /columns >}}